Trump faces House condemnation after his tweets on minority congresswomen

 Trump’s attacks on the four progressive congresswomen - known as “the squad” - have been viewed as an effort to divide the Democrats, who won control of the House of Representatives in 2018 and have the power to thwart his legislative agenda.

-Trump has sought to highlight proposals from the progressive wing of the Democratic Party, which he calls extreme, as he seeks to attract moderates - and energize his political base - ahead of the November 2020 presidential elections.
+At his rallies, Trump has often talked about proposals from the progressive wing of the Democratic Party, which he calls extreme, as he seeks to energize his political base - and attract moderate voters - ahead of the November 2020 presidential elections.

+Trump has also sought to highlight divides within the House Democratic caucus, where leaders have struggled to work with the progressive newcomers, straining party unity.

 Trump was asked by reporters at the White House where he thought the four American lawmakers should go.